-You can install CorelDRAW Technical Suite 2018 on workstations that meet the following requirements:
+You can install CorelDRAW Technical Suite 2019 on workstations that meet the following requirements:

-- Windows 7, Windows 8 or Windows 10, in 32-bit or 64-bit, all with latest Updates and Service Packs.

-- Intel Core i3/5/7 or AMD Athlon 64

-- 2 GB of RAM

-- 1.6 GB of hard-disk space (for a typical installation)

-- Multi-touch screen, mouse or tablet

-- 1280 x 720 screen resolution at 100% (96 dpi), 1920 x 1080 at 150%, and 2560 x 1440 at 200%

-- DVD drive

-- Microsoft® Internet Explorer® 11 (with the latest service pack) or later (Microsoft does not offer support and security updates for Internet Explorer prior to version 11)

-- Microsoft® .NET Framework 4.6
+- Windows 7, Windows 8.1 or Windows 10, in 32-bit or 64-bit, all with latest Updates and Service Packs. - Intel Core i3/5/7/9 or AMD Athlon 64 - 2 GB of RAM - 10.7 GB of hard-disk space (for a typical installation) - Multi-touch screen, mouse or tablet - 1280 x 720 screen resolution at 100% (96 dpi) - CD drive optional (for box installation) Installation from CD requires a download of up to 1.82 GB - Microsoft® Internet Explorer® 11 (with the latest service pack) or later - Microsoft® .NET Framework 4.7.2 - Internet connection is required to install and authenticate CorelDRAW Technical Suite and access some of the included software components, online features and content. - CorelDRAW Technical Suite 2019 supports Windows 10, version 1803, 1809 and later versions being released during the lifecycle of CorelDRAW Technical Suite 2019.